Cairns’ bar scene has evolved recently to become as vibrant and diverse as the city itself.

 Cairns’ highest rooftop bar is newly opened and offers visitors a 270 degree view over the city and the Coral Sea.

-But views aside, the sweet and savoury cocktails and stellar champagne menu are worth the trip alone and don’t forget to check out the mouth-watering Mediterranean-inspired food menu.
+But views aside, the sweet and savoury cocktails and stellar champagne menu are worth the trip alone.

 A new waterfront bar that’s cool, lively, fun and funky.